-What Are the Simple Tenses? (with Examples)The simple tense is a category of verb tense.
+The Simple Tenses"Simple tense" is a category of verb tense.
 It covers the simple past tense, the simple present tense, and the simple future tense.

+The Simple Past Tense.
 The simple past tense describes a completed activity that happened in the past.
 In other words, the activity started in the past and ended in the past.
 For example: